mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 Sefton Green [@sefton-green_mapping_2013; @erstad_identity_2012] explores the wider context of digital making including the anxiety around the use of digital technology by young people and, it's alignment with valued digital skills required by the workforce.
 The author also notes the potential of, but also a lack of research on, transfer of learning opportunities between informal experiences and more formal learning opportunities.

+Sefton outlines the use of Mozilla  webmaker tools as a bridge between informal practices of web based making and professional tools.
+He contrasts these tools to Scratch and similar block based systems which obfuscate learners from authentic code languages.
 <!-- SF mentions Mozilla webmaker tools, computer club house, physical computing, hacking a pedagogy - in chap3 on informal approaches.   -->

 The practical and and cultural difficulties of undertaking a project-based approach within the curriculum are significant.
 Factors of difficulties associated with technology projects compound difficulties.
 SUPPLEMENT THIS WIHT POINTS FROM SEFTON GREEN.